 With that approach, you can minimize the number of users that miss out on promotions.
 If everything goes smoothly, you’ll get more sales and your customers should be happier – it’s a win-win.

-How to Get WooCommerce to Add Discounts Programmatically (2 Ways)
+How To Get WooCommerce To Add Discounts Programmatically

-The easiest way to automate discounts in WooCommerce is by using a plugin such as Advanced Coupons:
+In WooCommerce, the easiest way to automate and run site-wide discounts is by using a plugin such as Advanced Coupons:

 With Advanced Coupons, you can set up anything from discounted shipping to Buy One Get One (BOGO) deals, all through the magic of coupons.
 Plus, you can get WooCommerce to add discounts programmatically in more than one way.